 So, please take your time when rolling and trust me when I say the dough should be super thin, about 1/16th of an inch.

 Once the dough has been thinly rolled, I brush it with a mixture of corn syrup, barley malt, and salt that's been thinned with a little water.
-This gives my crackers a golden hue and glossy sheen like the original, along with an absolutely addictive burst of salty/sweet flavor from the moment they hit your tongue.
+This gives my crackers a golden hue and glossy sheen like the original, along with an absolutely compelling burst of salty/sweet flavor from the moment they hit your tongue.

 I also like to dock the crackers so they look just like the real deal—an entirely optional and purely cosmetic step.
 If you don't have a docking tool—one of my favorite baking unitaskers—don't worry about it; the time and effort required to individually dock all the crackers with a bamboo skewer isn't worth the purely aesthetic reward.
 Finally, using a pizza wheel, I cut the crackers into 1 1/2-inch squares, to account for the fact that they'll shrink by a 1/4-inch in the oven.
 I recommend a pizza wheel here specifically because a knife presents problems of its own: a dull one will mangle the crackers, while a sharp one will slice through the parchment below, leaving you with a mix of small crackers and paper confetti.